 Some of these retailers certainly track competitor prices, therefore they know that their price is not the cheapest.
 Why do they insist on higher prices?
 Let’s look at the demand curve below.

-Let’s look at some examples of price and price point used in real marketing material.
+Let’s look at an example of the price point used in real marketing material.

-However, as they’re talking about a hypothetical, potential range of prices, they use the term price point.
+Rafi Mohammed is talking about a hypothetical, potential range of prices, so uses the term price point.

 So what have we learned?